gjbex/Fortran-MOOC/docs/modules.md

 This module defines a public type `descriptive_stats_t` with three private elements `nr_values`, `sum` and `sum2`.
-This implies that a compilation unit that uses this module can use the type `descriptive_stats_t`, but the element of the compilation unit's variables of this type can not be accessed.
+This implies that a compilation unit that uses this module can use the type `descriptive_stats_t`, but the elements of the compilation unit's variables of this type can not be accessed.

 However, although declared private, the elements can be accessed from within the procedures defined in the module itself.